Skip to main content

 (she/her pronouns)

-I work with individuals and couples who want ...
+I work with individuals, couples, and polycules who want to ...

 Corey-Thompson, MA, LMHC therapist in Seattle, WA